When you do something different, most people think you’re a fool.

 You can either:

-1. Believe what they say, be like them, and forget your idea.
+- Believe what they say, follow their advice, and forget your idea.

-Most parents may disagree because it feels unsafe for their children.
-Your boss may discourage you for many reasons.
-Some of your friends may not support, because for them, it’s just wasting time.
+Most parents might disagree because it feels unsafe for their children.
+Your boss might discourage you for many reasons.
+Some of your friends would be unsupportive because for them, it’s just wasting time.

 The good news is, in today’s generation — the information age — there’s no need for anyone’s approval.